abhishek-sanwal/Video_Subtitles_Extractor/readme.md

 - It will list video with input file along with subtitles.[Refresh the page if subtitles is not available]

-- Input file may get change if a duplicate file with same name exists in system.
+- Input filename may get change if a duplicate file with same name exists in system.It will assign some random string after that name.
+Check videos folder for that name.

 ---